 When customers research businesses, they look to an official website for accurate information on the company.
 This is why it's important to have a professional website with a great user experience, and web design company can help you.

-More than half of small businesses (51%) currently use a website as part of their digital marketing strategy.
+In 2021, more than half of small businesses (51%) used a website as part of their digital marketing strategy.

 Company websites are the most common digital marketing channel for small businesses.